Max Muncy Player Props: Dodgers vs. Reds

 Max Muncy At The Plate

-- Among qualified hitters in baseball, his batting average ranks 154th, his on-base percentage ranks 81st, and he is 18th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 153rd, his on-base percentage ranks 77th, and he is 18th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.